rust-lang/mdBook/guide/src/format/theme/syntax-highlighting.md

 # Syntax Highlighting

-For syntax highlighting we use [Highlight.js](https://highlightjs.org) with a custom theme.
+mdBook uses [Highlight.js](https://highlightjs.org) with a custom theme for syntax highlighting.

 Automatic language detection has been turned off, so you will probably want to specify the programming language you use like this: